yfwang27/StatisticsInR_original2016/Statistics2016/Session2_hypothesis_testing.md

 }
 hist(mat4plot[,1],xlim=c(0,1),breaks=100,
      xlab="mean",ylab="observed frequency",
-     main="flip a coin 10 times, and repeat it 10 times")
+     main="flip a coin 10 times, and repeat it for 10 times")
 ```

 ![plot of chunk unnamed-chunk-6](Session2_hypothesis_testing-figure/unnamed-chunk-6-1.png)

-SD and SE - Central limit theorem (5/)
+SD and SE - Central limit theorem (5/7)
 ========================================================

 Flip a coin for 10 times, and repeat it for 100 times